EB1C Requirements: How to Qualify (Step-by-Step)

 It is not enough that the U.S. company was established a year ago, the company must have actually been conducting business for at least 1 year prior to the filing of the EB1C petition.
 Conducting business means the “regular, systematic, and continuous provision of goods and/or services.”

 The EB1C visa is a great way for multinational managers and executives to get a U.S. green card.
+It often benefits from current priority dates, allowing faster processing for most applicants compared to other employment-based categories.
 Through the EB1C visa application, a U.S. company can sponsor a manager or an executive for a green card (assuming all of the requirements are satisfied).

 You should now have a much better understanding of the EB1C visa requirements.
 If you have any questions, or if you need help getting an EB1C visa, feel free to email me directly at contact@ashoorilaw.com.